 Clearly, this shows Charlotte Mason is my best fit.
 In my opinion, she is a great combination of both the Classical Education style and Unschooling taking the best of both and adding her own stuff into the mix.

-The first question was easier to answer than the second.
 Since my budget was pretty limited, I needed to find something that would be as close to free as possible.
 Using living books that are often classics was a great starting point.
 Many such books can be found for free at Project Gutenberg.

 Ambleside Online fit my requirements to a tee.
 Not only are they a great resource for lists of living books recommended by Charlotte Mason but they have so generously partitioned them to the different grades or age groups.
 And they offer all this for free.
 All that I needed to do was buy the suggested books from each schedule.
 And as I had mentioned earlier, many of them could be found at Gutenberg free of charge.
-If I was in the US, I could even find many of them at the local library.

 However, being in France, I needed an option that would allow me access to great books in English without paying an arm and a leg.
 By purchasing a basic Kindle, I was able to then stock my “schoolroom” with great books without taking too much space or paying too much money.